7 oar-some spots to SUP and kayak in Devon

 This pretty cove in North Devon is a secluded harbour and also home to a whole ecosystem of marine species which are perfectly used to regular visitors.
 There are lots of boats to paddle around which some will find really interesting along with a shingly beach to rest on and refuel.
 Take a picnic to enjoy looking at ocean, and also of the Watermouth Castle which overlooks the bay.

-Local hire: From April 29 Watermouth Cove Holiday Park will re-open where you can find launch facilities, (it costs £3.50 to launch here if you’re not staying at the park), kayak hire and their family-run Beach House Cafe.
+Local hire: Watermouth Cove Holiday Park has launch facilities, (it costs £3.50 to launch here if you’re not staying at the park), kayak hire and their family-run Beach House Cafe.

 Picnic pitstop: Storm in a Teacup, a quirky boat cafe fantastically located for scoffing cream teas, coffees and cakes right next to the water.

 Shhhhh!
 Don’t tell anyone but here’s a fab place for an early morning paddle board with on-road parking just a few feet from the water, and a flat walk across the sand with your kit to get there.
 It’s fun gliding between the moored boats and buoys or and your way along the shoreline for an ogle at Shaldon’s property porn.
-(It’s one of Devon’s Best Places to Live, you know.)
+(It’s also been on our hitlist for Devon’s Best Places to Live, you know.)

 Local hire: SeaSports SouthWest run half-day taster sessions for both beginner kayakers and paddleboarders in groups of up to six, just across the water at Teignmouth.